(Wednesday, January 02, 2013)

 In 2012, the amount public transit commuters were allowed to set aside in their pretax transit accounts each month dropped from $230 to $125, while the cap for parking costs increased from $230 to $240 due to a cost of living adjustment

 While the Act is retroactive to January 2012 and remains in effect through December 2013, Congress would still need to act in order to guarantee permanent parity in the future.

 "A legislative priority for us this year is to make sure transit parity is guaranteed permanently after 2013," said Neuburger.

 WageWorks (NYSE: WAGE) is a leader in administering Consumer-Directed Benefits (CDBs), which empower employees to save money on taxes while also providing corporate tax advantages for employers.
-WageWorks is solely dedicated to administering CDBs, including pre-tax spending accounts, such as health and dependent care Flexible Spending Accounts (FSAs), Health Savings Accounts (HSAs), Health Reimbursement Arrangements (HRAs), as well as Commuter Benefit Services, including transit and parking programs, wellness programs, and other employee benefits.
-WageWorks makes it easier to understand and take advantage of Consumer-Directed Benefits for more than 45,000 employers and more than 3.8 million people.
+WageWorks is solely dedicated to administering CDBs, including pre-tax spending accounts, such as Health Savings Accounts (HSAs), health and dependent care Flexible Spending Accounts (FSAs), Health Reimbursement Arrangements (HRAs), as well as Commuter Benefit Services, including transit and parking programs, wellness programs, COBRA, and other employee benefits.
+WageWorks makes it easier to understand and take advantage of Consumer-Directed Benefits for approximately 45,000 employers and over 4 million people.
 WageWorks is headquartered in San Mateo, California, with offices in major locations throughout the United States.
 For more information, visit www.wageworks.com.